Home / Travel Advisory

 Travel Insurance

 We strongly recommend comprehensive travel insurance covering medical evacuation and adventure activities.
-Emergency evacuation to Windhoek can cost upwards of N$50,000.
+Remote medical care can be limited and evacuation can be expensive.
 Ensure your policy covers dune boarding, quad biking, and wildlife encounters if planning adventures in Swakopmund.

 Emergency Contacts